vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-python/tutorial.md

 Next, open sandbox shell using [shell-in-a-box](http://sandbox-hdp.hortonworks.com:4200) or **ssh**: ```ssh -p 2222 root@sandbox-hdp.hortonworks.com```

 Finally, use **spark-submit** to run the program: ```spark-submit ./Main.py```

-If the program ran successfully, you will see **Number of elements: 67109** displayed on the console; hidden between informational and warning messages.

 The results are saved on HDFS: **/tmp/shakespeareWordCount**.
 You will see a word count output that looks like this: